-• Applicants may be required to address all architectural, design, and supportive services deficiencies identified during the application scoring process prior to release of loan funds.
+- Applicants may be required to present their project to the County's Executive Committee. - Applicants may be required to address all architectural, design, and supportive services deficiencies identified during the application review process prior to release of loan funds.

-Compliance with all Conditions Prior to Closing.
+Rates & Funding Terms Compliance with all Conditions Prior to Closing on Construction Finance.
 All requirements and conditions set forth in the NOFA and the loan documents must be satisfied, as determined by the County, in its sole discretion, prior to disbursements of any loan funds.
 The applicant represents and warrants that all materials and information provided in connection with this NOFA are true and correct at all times, from date of submission to the County and throughout the award process, loan closing and term of the loan.
-By way of example, but not by limitation, some of the conditions, representations, or warranties that must be at all times true include:

-- Applicant must be in good standing and have the authority and organizational power to enter into the documents, agreements, and certifications related to the NOFA and any resulting loan. - Applicant and its partners, principals, or affiliates must not be or include any persons or companies who are non-compliant with the requirements of any agreement with the County or be listed on HUD's debarment lists. - Applicant and its partners, principals or affiliates cannot be in default or in violation of any of its obligations under the NOFA, or any loan documents, contracts, agreements, court orders or laws, and submitting for the NOFA and providing the information and entering into the agreements contemplated by the NOFA will not cause a default or violation. - Applicant's financial condition shall not have declined. - There shall be no change in the ownership, management or control (direct or indirect) of applicant, which is not promptly disclosed to and approved by the County. - Applicant and its partners, principals, or affiliates shall not be subject to any binding, agreement, suit, order, or law which would be violated if applicant proceeds with the transactions contemplated by the NOFA, or the loan documents. - There shall be no discovery of any preexisting event or circumstances and there shall be no material adverse change in the condition or suitability of the project site, the feasibility of the project, completion date, or the cost of the project, which is not promptly disclosed to and approved by the County.
+By way of example, but not by limitation, some of the conditions, representations, or warranties that must be at all times true include: • Applicant must be in good standing and have the authority and organizational power to enter into the documents, agreements, and certifications related to the NOFA and any resulting loan. • Applicant and its partners, principals, or affiliates must not be or include any persons or companies who are non-compliant with the requirements of any agreement with the County or be listed on HUD's debarment lists. • Applicant and its partners, principals or affiliates cannot be in default or in violation of any of its obligations under the NOFA, or any loan documents, contracts, agreements, court orders or laws, and submitting for the NOFA and providing the information and entering into the agreements contemplated by the NOFA will not cause a default or violation. • There shall be no change in the ownership, which is not promptly disclosed to and approved by the County. • Applicant and its partners, principals, or affiliates shall not be subject to any binding, agreement, suit, order, or law which would be violated if applicant proceeds with the transactions contemplated by the NOFA, or the loan documents. • There shall be no discovery of any preexisting event or circumstances and there shall be no material adverse change in the condition or suitability of the project site, the feasibility of the project, completion date, or the cost of the project, which is not promptly d all Permanent Financing Conditions, as identified in the County's loan agreement.
+Subordinate Financing Applicants are encouraged to seek loans and grants from local government and third parties to leverage funds and achieve project feasibility.